bouwe77/temba/README.md

 npx create-temba-server my-rest-api
 ```

-With this command you clone the [Temba-starter](https://github.com/bouwe77/temba-starter) repository and install all dependencies.
+This command clones the [Temba-starter](https://github.com/bouwe77/temba-starter) repository and installs all dependencies.

 ### Manually adding to an existing app